 Preparing for the transition from IBOR to risk free rates.

 Interbank Offered Rates (IBORs), such as the London Interbank Offered Rate (LIBOR), have been used to set interest rates on a global basis for a wide variety of financial products, including derivatives, loans, bonds and structured products.
-However, as you may be aware, a number of central banks and international financial authorities have taken the view that these interest rate benchmarks represent a potential systemic risk and therefore need to be replaced or reformed.
+However, as you may be aware, a number of several central banks and international financial authorities have taken the view that these interest rate benchmarks represent a potential systemic risk and therefore need to be replaced or reformed.
 In particular:

 - LIBOR is scheduled to follow different paths, depending on the currency.
 The FCA announced on 5 March 2021 the following cessation or non-representativeness dates: